syncfusion-content/xamarin.android-docs/xamarin-android/NuGet-Packages.md

 ---
 layout: post
 title: Xamarin.Android NuGet Packages | Syncfusion
-description: NuGet Packages
+description: Learn here about the NuGet Packages and how they can be used to automatically add files and references to your Visual Studio projects.
 platform: xamarin.android
 control: NuGet Packages
 documentation: ug
 ---

-# NuGet Packages
+# NuGet Packages Overview

 [NuGet](https://www.nuget.org/) can be used to automatically add files and references to your Visual Studio projects.
 You can use the Syncfusion Xamarin.Android NuGet packages without installing the Essential Studio® or Xamarin platform installation to development with the Syncfusion Xamarin.Android controls.
 From v15.4.0.17 onwards, the Syncfusion Xamarin.Android NuGet packages are published in [nuget.org](https://www.nuget.org/profiles/SyncfusionInc).